sreeharsha-glitch/Processor-Data-Management/README.md

 # Data Visualization and Management Application

 Built a single-page application (SPA) that serves as a data visualization and management tool.
-The application should allow users to visualize data in the form of graphs and tables, along with providing features for data manipulation and comparison.
+The application allows users to visualize data in the form of graphs and tables, along with providing features for data manipulation and comparison.

 # Table Management